 at Northeast Historic Film in Maine

-Applications for the 2023 William O’Farrell Fellowship will open in January 2023.
+Northeast Historic Film (NHF) is pleased to invite applicants for the 2023 William O’Farrell Fellowship.
 The O’Farrell Fellowship is awarded to an individual engaged in research toward a publication, production, or presentation based on moving image history and culture, particularly amateur and nontheatrical film.
 It honors the continuing legacy of Canadian film archivist William O’Farrell, a long-time advocate for amateur and nontheatrical film collections.
 The O’Farrell Fellowship is sponsored by Jim Lindner, a friend of Bill O’Farrell as well as a long-time mentor, and supporter of the archives.

 The fellowship supports a month’s study within Northeast Historic Film’s collections.
 Awardees must commit a minimum of two weeks to research in residency at NHF.